 Dental crowns can help save a single tooth or an entire smile.
 A crown is also called a “cap.”
 It can sit on top of a damaged tooth to protect it or be used to secure other dental appliances like bridges or implants.
 Dental crowns come in many materials, from metal to beautiful tooth-colored restorations.

-Is a Crown Right For You?
+Is a Dental Crown Right for You?

-• You have a cavity that’s too big for a filling.
+- You have a cavity that’s too big for a filling.

-• Some of your teeth are severely cracked, worn down, or weak.
+- Some of your teeth are severely cracked, worn down, or weak.

-• You’re missing a tooth and need a single tooth implant or dental bridge.
+- You’re missing a tooth and need a single-tooth implant or dental bridge.

-• You’ve just had a root canal — a dental crown can help protect the weakened tooth.
+- You’ve just had a root canal—a dental crown can help protect the weakened tooth.

 Call Ponderosa Dental for dental crown consultations in Missoula.
 Online consults are available, and we’d be happy to answer any questions you have about dental crowns.